-• Bitcoin Spot ETF Risk: While Appleton does not proactively incorporate cryptocurrency into client portfolios or include this asset class in any of its current strategies, Appleton will accommodate specific client requests for cryptocurrency exposure by investing in certain bitcoin spot ETFs.
-A bitcoin spot ETF is a financial instrument that attempts to track the current price of bitcoin.
-While spot ETFs aim to mirror the performance of bitcoin, ETFs always experience tracking errors which create a gap between the ETF's price and bitcoin's price in the open market.
+• Spot Cryptocurrency ETF Risk: Spot cryptocurrency ETFs are financial instruments that attempt to track the current price of a particular cryptocurrency.
+While spot ETFs aim to mirror the performance of a particular cryptocurrency, ETFs always experience tracking errors which create a gap between the ETF's price and cryptocurrency's price in the open market.
 These tracking errors can occur due to market conditions, the ETF management's strategy or the fees that are associated with the ETF.
-It is important to note that owning shares in a bitcoin spot ETF does not mean that the investor has custody of any actual bitcoins.
-Unlike actual bitcoins on a cryptocurrency exchange, ETFs are only available to buy or sell when the market is open.
-Additionally, when bitcoin's price becomes extremely volatile, some ETFs may not be available for buying or selling as a protective measure from the ETF issuer.
-This means that you may not be able to take advantage of substantial price swings in bitcoin when they happen.
+It is important to note that owning shares in a spot cryptocurrency ETF does not mean that the investor has custody of any actual cryptocurrency.
+Unlike actual cryptocurrency on a cryptocurrency exchange, ETFs are only available to buy or sell when the market is open.
+Additionally, when a cryptocurrency's price becomes extremely volatile, some spot ETFs may not be available for buying or selling as a protective measure from the ETF issuer.
+This means that you may not be able to take advantage of substantial price swings in cryptocurrency when they happen.
 ETFs also charge a management fee.
-Although these fees are relatively low, they still make an ETF more expensive to hold than actual bitcoins which aren't associated with any management fees.
-Unlike bitcoin, ETFs can only be traded for cash whereas bitcoin can be used as a means of payment for some products and services.
+Although these fees are relatively low, they still make an ETF more expensive to hold than the actual cryptocurrency which isn't associated with any management fees.
+Unlike some cryptocurrencies, ETFs can only be traded for cash whereas cryptocurrencies like bitcoin can be used as a means of payment for some products and services.

-Investing in a bitcoin spot ETF exposes investors to the risks associated with the underlying asset.
-Cryptocurrencies such as bitcoin are primarily speculative in nature.
+Investing in a spot cryptocurrency ETF exposes investors to the risks associated with the underlying asset.
+Cryptocurrencies are primarily speculative in nature.
 They are a digital representation of value that is not generally backed or supported by any government or central bank.
 Their value is completely derived by market forces of supply and demand, and they are more volatile than traditional currencies.
 The value of cryptocurrency may be derived from the continued willingness of market participants to exchange fiat currency for cryptocurrency, which may result in the potential for permanent and total loss of value should the market for that cryptocurrency disappear.
 Cryptocurrencies are not covered by either FDIC or SIPC insurance.
 Cryptocurrencies comes with a number of risks, including volatile market price swings or flash crashes, market manipulation, and cybersecurity risks.
 In addition, cryptocurrency markets and exchanges are not regulated with the same controls or customer protections available in equity, option, futures, or foreign exchange investing.
 The features, functions, characteristics, operation, use and other properties of the specific cryptocurrency may be complex, technical, or difficult to understand or evaluate.
 The cryptocurrency may be vulnerable to attacks on the security, integrity or operation, including attacks using computing power sufficient to overwhelm the normal operation of the cryptocurrency's blockchain or other underlying technology.
 These and other risks associated with cryptocurrency can significantly impact the value of the cryptocurrency and, in turn, the value of the spot ETF tied to that cryptocurrency.